-- 1. Redistributions of source code must retain the above copyright notice, disclaimer, and this list of conditions. - 2.
-Redistributions in binary form must reproduce the above copyright notice, disclaimer, and this list of conditions in the documentation and/or other materials provided with the distribution. - 3.
-All advertising materials mentioning features or use of this software must display the following acknowledgment:
+Redistributions of source code must retain the above copyright notice, this list of conditions and the following disclaimer.

+Redistributions in binary form must reproduce the above copyright notice, this list of conditions and the following disclaimer in the documentation and/or other materials provided with the distribution.